ayeshaazulfiqar/hospital_cost_predictions_using_regression/readme.md

 ## 🛠️ Regression Models Implemented

-The following models were implemented and compared:
+The following regression models were implemented and compared:

-1. Linear Regression
+### 1️⃣ Linear Regression
+A simple baseline model that assumes a linear relationship between independent variables and the target variable.

+### 2️⃣ Ridge Regression
+Ridge Regression is a regularized linear regression technique that applies **L2 regularization**.
+It adds a penalty term to the loss function to reduce model complexity and prevent overfitting.

+- Helps when features are highly correlated
+- Shrinks coefficients but does not eliminate them completely
+- Improves generalization performance

-2. Lasso Regression
+### 3️⃣ Lasso Regression
+Lasso Regression applies **L1 regularization**, which can shrink some coefficients to zero.
+This makes it useful for automatic feature selection.

-3. Elastic Net Regression
+### 4️⃣ Elastic Net Regression
+Elastic Net combines both **L1 and L2 regularization**, balancing feature selection and coefficient shrinkage.

-4. Gradient Boosting Regressor
+### 5️⃣ Gradient Boosting Regressor

----
+A powerful ensemble learning method that builds models sequentially and captures non-linear relationships for improved accuracy.

 ## 📊 Machine Learning Workflow